 This new album is based around electronic music, virtual instruments and sampling and is closer to the work I did with the Folk Implosion.
+It is in progress and I am hoping to finish it by working with Scott Solter in the summer of 2014.
 The lyrics are focused on an idiosyncratic look at the food industry and were mostly inspired by books like Stuffed and Starved by Raj Patel, Silent Spring by Rachel Caron, For God, For Country and For Coca-Cola by Mark Pendergrast, Blue Covenant by Maude Barlow, India Divided by Vedanda Shiva, etc.

 Another source I read while writing the songs was s a novel called The Chronicle Of The Seven Sorrows by Patrick Chamoiseau.
 It chronicles the downfall of a neighborhood of vibrant outdoor vegetable markets in Fort-de-France, the capital of Maritinique, at the hands of supermarket chains that came into the area after the former French colony became an overseas department of France in 1946.
 It’s a good example of the broken promises of nominal decolonization.
 When I lived in Paris as an exchange student in 1991, it was the first time I had ever shopped at an open air market on a regular basis.
 It was awesome.
 I almost never went to a supermarket during the 6 months I spent there – but I almost never went to street markets anymore once I got back to the US.
 It was a lot harder to find farmer’s markets and CSA’s in the US in those days than it is now.

 * Pure Night Plus